zoeyj3/2216_documentation/docs/general-operations.md

       ![Shape panel](assets/general-operations/save_rename.jpg){width="600"}
       </figure>

-!!! warning "Keep the .pdf extend name"
+!!! warning "Keep the .pdf extension in the file name"

       Do not remove the `.pdf` extension when renaming the file, as this may cause the file to open incorrectly